dkachele/dkachele/ME.md

 I am a father and a husband first.
 Family and personal health should always come first for everyone on this team, and I expect the same from my peers.
 Never feel bad for taking your PTO; you are not letting the team down; we are on the same team.

-I'm pretty open about *everything*, from the latest embarrassing story involving mine or my kids' habits to whatever we watched on Netflix this past weekend.
+I'm pretty open about *everything*, from the latest embarrassing story involving mine or my kids' habits to whatever we streamed this past weekend.
 I don't expect everyone to be as open, but I do hope that you talk to me as soon as possible when problems arise.
 I need that level of immediacy and transparency on issues to help move us all forward.

 If I have my headphones on, it typically means I am working in the zone; unless it's an urgent issue, I'd appreciate it if it could Slack me first so I may disengage at the soonest logical point. **If it is essential** interrupt me 100% of the time.
 If you have your headphones on (or whatever other signals that you are in the zone you wish me to use), I'll do my best not to interrupt you.